-A design specification is a list of requirements that a product must meet.
-The design specification is written by producing a summary of all of the most important information you have analysed during your research (Summary of Research).
+A Design Specification is a list of requirements that a product must meet, and will be tested at the end of your project.
+The design specification is written from your Summary of Research of all of the most important information you have analysed during your research.
 A design specification is detailed information that guides a designer’s thinking about what is to be designed.
 It is used to help generate, test and evaluate design ideas and to help develop a manufacturing specification later in your project.

 Use the following checklist to help develop your product design specification.